cs10/su25/incomplete.md

   - ❗ *Incomplete students may not take second-chance quizzes*

 - **Google Form**: You must also submit **each assignment** using this [Incomplete Submission Form]() so we can update your gradebook.
-  Please fill out the form **every time** you submit or resubmit an assignment.
+- Please submit the form **every time** you submit or resubmit an assignment.
-  After an exam, use the same form to confirm completion.
+- After an exam, use the same form to confirm your completion.
-  > this form is under review and will be update shortly

 ⚠ **Important Notes**
-- Only submit the assignments that were required during your *original* semester of CS10.
+- Submit only the assignments that were required during your *original* semester of CS10.
-- Labs, projects, and quizzes may be **renumbered** or changed.
+- Labs, projects, and quizzes may be **renumbered** or revised.
 Use `cs10.org/(your semester)` to check the correct versions.
-- Submit a **separate Google Form** for **each** assignment.
+- Submit a **separate Google Form submission** for **each** assignment.

 ---